LightningCreations/lc-coding-standards-old/c++-compliance.md

 * Avoid Preprocessor macros wherever possible.
 Use templates, constexpr functions, and constexpr variables instead.
 * Follow the Rules of Five and Zero.
     * If a program user-defines any of Copy Constructor, Copy Assignment, Move Constructor, Move Assignment or Destructor for a class, each of the 5 should either be user-defined or deleted.
-    * A program should either declare all special member functions, or declare none.
 * `=default` all special member functions if possible and it makes sense to do so.
 * `=delete` any special member function that does not make sense for the type.
 * Avoid raw calls to `new/delete`, use RAII Allocation wrappers, or automatic variables whenever possible.